SamueleMancini/pybit_ms/README.md

 First we show how to query a public endpoint, i.e. one that does not require profile authentication.
 In this example we implement the get_tickers() function which queries the latest price snapshot, best bid/ask price, and trading volume in the last 24 hours.

-Initialize the BybitAPI class wit:
+Initialize the BybitAPI class with:

 ```python
 api = BybitAPI()
 ```

-and query with parameters of your choice, for example spot trade, and coin pair BTC-USDT:
+and query with parameters of your choice, for example spot category, and coin pair BTC-USDT:

 ```python
 api.market.get_tickers(category="spot", symbol="BTCUSDT")